 “The cost of prescriptions is a terrible burden on people and is costing a lot of people their lives,” Clark says.
 “A third of all prescriptions written are abandoned before being filled because you just flat-out can’t afford that prescription.”

 Don’t let this be you.
-Get the medicine you need at a price you afford by following our tips.
+Get the medicine you need at a price you can afford by following our tips.